svitejs/project-template/README.md

 - create a new GitHub repo based on this template.
 Use a simple name like `someorg/foo-bar`, where someorg is the same on npm and GitHub
 - clone your new repo
 - run `pnpm install` in the clone
-- On first run, a [setup-script](scripts/initial-setup.cjs) in postinstall updates template with urls and names of your new repo
+- On first run, a [setup-script](scripts/initial-setup.cjs) in preinstall updates template with urls and names of your new repo
 - commit the changes done by the setup-script
 - review project setup
 - add an NPM_TOKEN secret that allows to publish the npm package